Magadha: Religious sites in Magadha

 Among the Buddhist sites currently found in the Magadha region include two UNESCO World Heritage Sites such as the Mahabodhi temple at Bodh Gaya and the Nalanda monastery.
 The Mahabodhi temple is one of the most important places of pilgrimage in the Buddhist world and is said to mark the site where the Buddha attained enlightenment.

 Language

-Beginning in the Theravada commentaries, the Pali language was the language of the kingdom of Magadha, and this was taken to also be the language that the Buddha used during his life.
+Beginning in the Theravada commentaries, the Pali language has been identified with Magadhi, the language of the kingdom of Magadha, and this was taken to also be the language that the Buddha used during his life.
 In the 19th century, the British Orientalist Robert Caesar Childers argued that the true or geographical name of the Pali language was Magadhi Prakrit, and that because pāḷi means "line, row, series", the early Buddhists extended the meaning of the term to mean "a series of books", so pāḷibhāsā means "language of the texts".
 Nonetheless, Pali does retain some eastern features that have been referred to as Māgadhisms.

 Magadhi Prakrit was one of the three dramatic prakrits to emerge following the decline of Sanskrit.
 It was spoken in Magadha and neighbouring regions and later evolved into modern eastern Indo-Aryan languages like Magahi, Maithili and Bhojpuri.